kevinlinpt/kevinlinpt/README.md

 ⚡ Work experience:

 - **Software Engineer intern at Wealthsimple** - Full-stack development on the Market Investing Team for Options Trading Strategies.
 [Toronto.
 Winter 2023]
-- **Project Co-ordinator** - Worked with stakeholders and engineers to manage billion dollar hospital projects at Infrastructure Ontario [Toronto.
+- **Project Co-ordinator at Infrastructure Ontario** - Worked with stakeholders and engineers to manage billion dollar hospital projects on the Project Delivery Team [Toronto.
 Jul 2022 - Dec 2022]
-- **Civil Engineer** - Managed $180M bridge project on the Civil Engineering team at Kiewit Corporation.
+- **Civil Engineer at Kiewit** - Spearheaded $180M bridge project on the Civil Team.
 [Kingston.
 Jan 2021 - Jun 2022]
 - **16 months of internships** in engineering roles during post-secondary education

 📚 Education: